Anders Due: Nykøbing Falster Alliancen

-Due started playing for Nykøbing Falster Allicancen (NFA) as a child, having almost his entire football upbringing at the club.
+Due started playing for Nykøbing Falster Alliancen (NFA) as a child, having almost his entire football upbringing at the club.
 Initially used as a left back, he later switched to the left midfield where his brilliant left foot helped crossing to the strikers.
 He started his professional career at the club in 2002, playing in the lower divisions of Danish football.
 He helped the club win several promotions up through the Danish football hierarchy.
 In 2004 Due signed a contract extension to 2006 along with fellow NFA youngster Anton Smedegaard.

 During the 2004–05 season, Due scored 10 goals, 8 of which were from direct free kicks.
 As his contract with NFA was running out and with many good displays in the first division, Due had attracted the attention of clubs from the Danish Superliga, especially AGF, Brøndby IF and FC Nordsjælland.
 In the end he chose FC Nordsjælland, a club with an excellent record of picking good players from first division and turning them into quality players.